astronomer/docs/astro/manage-deployments-as-code.md

 astro deployment update -d <deployment-id> --deployment-file deployment.yaml
 ```

-You now can see your updated Deployment in the Astro UI.
-You can update any of the fields in the `environment_variables`, `configuration`, `worker_queues`, or `alert_emails` sections of the Deployment File.
-A few notes on updating a Deployment with a Deployment file:
+The updated Deployment appears in the Cloud UI.
+You can update any of the fields in the `environment_variables`, `configuration`, `worker_queues`, or `alert_emails` sections of the Deployment file.

+When updating a Deployment with a Deployment file, keep the following in mind:

 - You can’t change the Cluster the Deployment runs on.
 However, you can use the Deployment file to create a new Deployment with a different Cluster.
 - The Deployment's environment variables are updated to match the exact variables configured in `environment_variables`.
 Any variables that exist in the Deployment but are not in the Deployment file are deleted.
 If an environment variable is a secret, remove the value from the Deployment file to ensure it doesn’t change during an update.